ibhi/Directives-in-Angular-2.0/README.md

 # A sneak peek in to Directives in Angular 2.0

 ## Disclaimer
-Angular 2.0 is still in alpha state (as of 26-May-2015) and is changing in a very fast rate with breaking changes between most of the releases.
-So it is not suitable for production application.
+* Angular 2.0 is still in alpha state (as of 26-May-2015) and is evolving at a very fast rate with breaking changes between most of the releases.
+So it is not suitable for production application and I would recommend Angular 1.x for such applications.
-The examples in the below article are written using angular 2.0.0-alpha.25 and I will try to keep the below code samples up to date if possible.
-Also I am not an expert in Angular 2.0 and I am not a part of Angular team.
+* Also I am not an expert in Angular 2.0 and I am not a part of Angular team.
 I am just another guy trying to learn and trying to share my learnings.
+* The examples in the below article are written using angular 2.0.0-alpha.25 and I will try to keep the below code samples up to date if possible.

 ## Introduction to Angular 2.0
 "Angular is a development platform for building mobile and desktop web applications.
 Angular includes a wealth of essential features such as mobile gestures, animations, filtering, routing, data binding, security, internationalization, and beautiful UI components.
 It's extremely modular, lightweight, and easy to learn." - angular.io